Doncaster Rovers Belles L.F.C.: Nick Buxton era

-Following the resignation of Andy Butler Nick Buxton (previously Assistant Manager) was appointed as Manager.
-In his first two games of the 2022-23 season he lost his two games in charge.
+Following the resignation of Andy Butler, Nick Buxton (previously assistant manager) was appointed as manager.
+He lost his first two games in charge during the 2022–23 season.
+After taking the team to its second-place finish in the 2022–23 season (for the second consecutive year) Buxton resigned on 5 June 2023 citing: "I have recently found it hard personally and mentally".

+Sam Winch era

+Sam Winch was appointed as the new manager on 6 July 2023.
+He was unhappy to be sacked after only 10 matches, describing the club's decision as "farcical".

+Ciarán Toner era

+In November 2023 Ciarán Toner was appointed as the new manager.

+After just over a year in charge with Belles languishing almost at the bottom of Division One North in relegation place, Toner left the club by mutual consent.

+Amanda Greenslade era

+In April 2025 Amanda Greenslade was appointed interim manager with only two games left of the 2024–25 season.
+The season finished with a loss to league champions Middlesbrough, followed by a 4-0 demolition of Huddersfield Town.

+This was club stalwart Lindsey Tugby-Andrew's final game for the Belles.

 Colours and crest

 The club's traditional colours are yellow and blue.
 This was originally chosen in homage to the legendary Brazilian national team that won the 1970 FIFA World Cup.
 Following the link-up with Doncaster Rovers in 2003, the team wore Rovers' red and white hooped shirts with black shorts.
 They reverted to yellow and blue in 2014.

 In 2019 the Belles renewed their links with Rovers under the auspices of 'Club Doncaster' and reinstated a red and white home kit.
-President Sheila Edmunds recalled that the club's first ever kit had been red and white, and stated: "My passion has always been the yellow and blue because there’s history behind that but as long as we have both colours in our home and away kit then I’m happy with that."
+President Sheila Edmunds recalled that the club's first-ever kit had been red and white, and stated: "My passion has always been the yellow and blue because there's history behind that but as long as we have both colours in our home and away kit then I'm happy with that."

+In the 2024-25 season, the club reverted again to the yellow and blue, with the red and white hoops being reserved for colour clashes at away games.